frootmig/esgobweb/README.md

 # esgobweb

+*Please note that the free secondary DNS service will be shutdown soon.
+This software will no longer work.*

 Web client for the DNS API of [Esgob Ltd.](https://www.esgob.com/).
 The company provides a [Free Secondary DNS](https://noc.esgob.com/secondary_dns) service. esgobweg can be used as a web interface for their API.
 You need an account with Esgob in order to use esgobweb.

 ## System requirements